isidzukuri/calculator/README.md

 ## How it works
 To simplify reading and understanding of complex calculation is useful to split it in small parts.
-Each is responsible for one operation.
-It is easier to test, modify, reuse and document.
+Each is responsible for one operation, which is easier to test, modify, reuse and document.

 Gem uses chain of computations(`Calculator::Computations::CHAIN`).
 It calls each computation in specified order.
-Each updates given context.
-In this way results of previous computations are accessible for all which follows.
+Each updates context of calculator.
+In this way results of previous computations are accessible for all following operations.

 Its easy to plug in new computations.
 For example: other commission, discounts, delivery price, fees, vats, bonuses, and so on and so forth...